 Damages

-Whatever the case, it is vital that claimants choose a medical negligence solicitor that understands the nuances of this area of law and can properly handle their case.
+Whatever the case, claimants must choose a medical negligence solicitor who understands the nuances of this area of law and can properly handle their case.

 You should make a claim as soon as possible and retain any relevant documentation that you think could help in your case.